 Best Van Life Gear at REI

-Want to live in a van?
-Discover my favorite van life gear available at REI that are must-haves for camping and life on the road.
+Rounding up what you need to live in a van?
+This is my favorite van life gear available at REI that I use every day on the road.

 Sprinter van camped in the desert with camping gear set up outside

-When I was packing up my first Sprinter Van in 2016 for my first big trip, I struggled with figuring out what type of van life gear I really needed to bring with me on the road.
-It’s so easy to overpack when you are living in a small space, and if you aren’t using something at least once a week, it’s not really worth the precious space that it takes up.
+When I was packing up my first Sprinter Van in 2016 for full-time van life, I struggled with figuring out what type of van life gear I needed to bring with me on the road.
+It’s so easy to overpack when you are living in a small space, and if you aren’t using something at least once a week, it’s not worth the precious space it takes up.

 Sponsored by REI Co-op